Argonauts-inc/deckcodec/README.md

 # deckcodec
-A tiny codec for TCG decks
+A tiny codec for Xross Stars decks.